I'm Your Angel

-"I'm Your Angel" is a duet by Celine Dion and R. Kelly from Dion's These Are Special Times album and Kelly's R. album.
-It was released on 13 October 1998.
-The song was written and produced Kelly himself.
-The single was very successful, reaching number one in the United States and was certified platinum by the Recording Industry Association of America (RIAA).
-The single also reached the top five in the United Kingdom and Ireland.
+"I'm Your Angel" is a duet recorded by Celine Dion and R. Kelly for Dion's These Are Special Times and Kelly's R. albums.
+Written and produced by Kelly, it was released on 13 October 1998 as a single to promote both projects.
+The song became a major commercial success, reaching number one on the Billboard Hot 100 in the United States and earning a platinum certification from the Recording Industry Association of America (RIAA).
+Internationally, it also performed well, reaching the top five in the United Kingdom and Ireland.
+The song was later included on Dion's greatest hits albums All the Way...
+A Decade of Song (1999) and My Love: Essential Collection (2008), and on Kelly's compilation album The R. in R&B Collection, Vol. 1 (2003).

 Critical reception

 Chuck Taylor from Billboard praised "I'm Your Angel".
 He wrote that "this wonderfully restrained ballad delights with the most graceful vocal performances either of these artists has ever offered to radio".
-Taylor commented, "what raises the roof is the tune's elegant, epic instrumental base, which includes sweeping strings, a soulful choir, and gentle but determined percussive drive".
-He continued that it "sells big at the bridge, where the instrumentation drops and Kelly and Dion harmonize in a gorgeous minor key – it truly makes the song".
-Launch Yahoo wrote: "The ballad to beat all ballads is his duet with Celine Dion, "I'm Your Angel," which, were it not released the same week, could no doubt top the charts".
-Stephen Thomas Erlewine of AllMusic noted it as a highlighted on R. and called it a "soaring ballad".
+Taylor added that "what raises the roof is the tune's elegant, epic instrumental base, which includes sweeping strings, a soulful choir, and gentle but determined percussive drive".
+He concluded that it "sells big at the bridge, where the instrumentation drops and Kelly and Dion harmonize in a gorgeous minor key – it truly makes the song".
+Launch Yahoo wrote: "The ballad to beat all ballads is his duet with Celine Dion, 'I'm Your Angel,' which, were it not released the same week, could no doubt top the charts".
+Stephen Thomas Erlewine of AllMusic described it as a standout on R. and called it a "soaring ballad".

 A mixed review came from Entertainment Weekly editor Chris Willman: "Dion's earnest take on Vietnam-era Lennon is howler No. 1.
-No. 2 is her duet with R. Kelly, "I'm Your Angel," a slice of squishy-hearted pseudo gospel that might better be called "Touched by a Marketing VP".
-David Browne of EW wrote: "By the time R. winds up — with "I Believe I Can Fly" and "I'm Your Angel," a belt-by-numbers duet with Dion — Kelly has realized his crossover dream".
+No. 2 is her duet with R. Kelly, 'I'm Your Angel,' a slice of squishy-hearted pseudo gospel that might better be called 'Touched by a Marketing VP'".
+David Browne of EW wrote: "By the time R. winds up — with 'I Believe I Can Fly' and 'I'm Your Angel,' a belt-by-numbers duet with Dion — Kelly has realized his crossover dream".
 Rob Sheffield of Rolling Stone wrote: "Every guest star who enters Kelly's parlor emerges better for the experience — even Celine Dion, the human anti-NAFTA petition whose dancing on the VH1 Divas special cried out for stricter work-visa controls".